jcampbell57/odin-rock-paper-scissors/README.md

 ## Project info

-For this project, I have recreated a fun variant of the classic Rock, Paper, Scissors game!
+A fun variant of the classic Rock, Paper, Scissors game!
 This game is played against AI over the course of five rounds.
+Ther purpose of this project is to practice basic JavaScript concepts and implement a functioning user interface.

 Initial project description can be found [here](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors).